cch123/llp-trans/part3/translation-details/function-calling-sequence/variable-number-of-arguments.md

 ---

-■Question 264Can you imagine a situation in which a function, not a macro, accepts a variable by name \(syntactically\) and changes it?
+■Question 264 Can you imagine a situation in which a function, not a macro, accepts a variable by name \(syntactically\) and changes it?
 What should be the type of such variable?

 ---